Features

 ## Design Philosophy

-- Automatic GC and preemptive scheduling are excellent, but they limit the scope of golang.
+- Although the automatic GC and preemptive scheduling designs are excellent, they also limit the application scope of go.

-Based on the existing features of the nature programming language, it is suitable for game engines and game development, scientific computing and AI, operating systems and the Internet of Things, and web development.
+Based on the existing features of the nature programming language, it is suitable for game engines and game development, scientific computing and AI, operating systems and the Internet of Things, the command line, and web development.

 ## Install

-Download and extract the natrue installer from [releases](https://github.com/nature-lang/nature/releases) (note the correct permissions).
+Download and extract the nature installer from [releases](https://github.com/nature-lang/nature/releases) (note the correct permissions).
 Move the extracted nature folder to `/usr/local/` and add the `/usr/local/nature/bin` directory to the system environment variable.

 > If you need to install into another directory you need to manually set the NATURE_ROOT environment variable to the corresponding directory